Care/of raises $12 million in Series A for its home-delivered customized nutrition packs

 Goodwater Capital led the round, with participation from Tusk Ventures, RRE Ventures, the co-founders of the prototyping tools company InVision, and earlier investor Juxtapose.

 Whether customers need customized vitamins is an open question, but Care/of now has 70-full time employees, including 20 at its headquarters and another 50 at its fulfillment center in New Jersey.
-Collectively, its team is working on engineering, design, marketing, supply chain stuff, and, of course, R&D. In fact, the company claims there are more than on million combinations it can make with its currently 30 available ingredients, and that 85 percent of customers receive some unique supplements made just for them.
+Collectively, its team is working on engineering, design, marketing, supply chain stuff, and, of course, R&D. In fact, the company claims there are more than one million combinations it can make with its currently 30 available ingredients, and that 85 percent of customers receive some unique supplements made just for them.

-They can also order at least 30 more standardized products, including vitamins, probiotics, speciality supplements, and a recently launched prenatal vitamin.
+Customers can also order at least 30 more standardized products, including vitamins, probiotics, speciality supplements, and a recently launched prenatal vitamin.

 Care/of says it has a pipeline of new products, including vitamins, supplements, and other wellness products coming, too.